-I also recommend warm ski socks, some are quite technical such as mine which have silk to protect the toes.
-The good thing with this snow equipment is that all the undergarment part can be used below the dry suit too, but it will be more adapted if you use neoprene (warmer) than a tri-laminate dry suit that requires special puffer undergarment.
-Thanks to the fleece that is especially light and compressible, I put all of this on a trolley of medium size besides my BCD, fins, mask and camera housing.
+I also recommend warm ski socks, some are quite technical and have silk to protect the toes.
+The good thing with this snow equipment is that all the undergarment parts can be used below the dry suit too, but it will be more adapted if you use neoprene (warmer) than a tri-laminate drysuit which requires thicker undergarment.
+Thanks to the fleece that is especially light and compressible, I could put all of this in a trolley of medium size including my BCD, fins, mask and camera housing.

-When we arrived in Lioson-d’en-Bas, everyone was perfectly equipped for the ascent from 1550m to 1850m in the snow, I did not feel overequipped.
-It took us between 45 minutes and 1 hour to climb there while all the tanks, gear and luggage when comfortably travelling in a specially modified snow groomer.
-The walk was quite physical, but I forgot it as I was looking at the amazing white landscapes of mountains surrounding me.
+When we arrived in Lioson-d’en-Bas, everyone was perfectly equipped for the ascent from 1,550 m to 1,850 m in the snow, I did not feel overequipped.
+It took us between 45 minutes and 1 hour to climb to the top while all the tanks, gear and luggage were comfortably travelling on a specially modified snow groomer.
+The walk was quite physical, but I forgot it as I was looking at the amazing white landscapes of mountains around us.

 2 – Prepare the holes and the ropes

-Contrary to my first thought, there were not only one hole in the ice but three.
-Linked by ropes, they are the minimum requirement in the case of an emergency exit.
+Contrary to my first thought, there was not only one hole in the ice but three.
+Linked by ropes, they are the minimum requirement in the case of an emergency.
 At Lioson Lake, the holes are kept open during all the winter.
 However, with an average ambient temperature of -10/-15°C, only a couple of days without activity is enough to freeze them up again.

-Briefing time was all about timing: not everyone can go in the water at the same time.
-The idea is to make a rotation of budding teams: when one leaves the water, it becomes the surface security team until the next one is ascending.
+The dive briefing time was all about timing: not everyone can go in the water at the same time.
+The idea is to make a rotation of buddy teams: when one leaves the water, they become the surface security team until the next one is ascending.

 3 – Prepare the gear indoor and how to avoid regulator freezing

-Enemy #1 in such conditions is regulator free flow.
-We all have been taught about it in our classes of open water but most divers won’t experience it at all in their tropical diving life.
+In such cold conditions, enemy #1 is a regulator free flow.
+We all have been taught about it in our classes of open water but most divers won’t experience it at all in their tropical diving career.

 Just as a reminder, free flow is actually a technical issue that is called a fail-safe.
 The system of the regulator is designed that if in the case of any material problem it will remain wide open instead of definitely closed.
-The main reason in these conditions is the risk of freezing your first stage… because when you expand a gas you lower its temperature, imagine what happen in negative outdoor temperature on a single breath taken too early!
+The main reason in these conditions is the risk of freezing your first stage because when you expand a gas you lower its temperature: imagine what happens in minus outdoor temperature on a single breath taken too early!

-It is a serious issue to take care of, especially when you have ice ceiling all over you.
+It is a serious issue to take care of, especially when you have an ice ceiling above you.
 Even by following every procedure like preparing and testing your equipment indoor and not breathing at all from your second stage once outdoor until being underwater, you can get this issue because not all regulators are equally performing in such conditions.

-Most manufacturers offer special models for cold water, here this is not luxury but a requirement.
-My recommendation is: don’t play with the guaranteed operating range of your regulator.
-Mine is a special traveller model with a guaranteed range which goes down to 10°C. I actually take an extra security margin by not using it below 12/13°C, this is why I didn’t take my beloved regulator to this trip or when I was in Patagonia.
-Fortunately, recently manufacturers started to release cold water traveller models.
-I’m still benchmarking the different models.
+Most manufacturers offer special models for cold water: here this is not luxury but a requirement.
+Mine is a special traveller model with a guaranteed range which goes down to 10°C. I actually take an extra security margin by not using it below 12/13°C, this is why I didn’t take my beloved regulator to this trip or when I went to Patagonia.
+Fortunately, recently manufacturers started to release light models for cold waters.

-One efficient tip to avoid your first stage to freeze, is once you get in the water to relax laying on your back to have your first stage immersed in the water and to wait a couple of minutes it takes the temperature of the water which is usually warmer than the air (yes 3°C can be warm sometimes!!!).
+One efficient tip to avoid to freeze your first stage is once you get in the water, lie on your back so you have your first stage immersed in the water.
+Wait a couple of minutes as the temperature of the water is usually warmer than the air (yes 3°C can be warm sometimes!).

 4 – Don’t fall and have fun

-Once you all set, with your dry suit on, with the proper warm undergarment, dry gloves, about 10 kg of weights, your 2 torch lights, warm thick hood and your tank… Well, you have about 20-25 kg of equipment on you and as you got prepare indoor you still have to walk down to the lake… 100m of extreme care, as if you fall or slide with all this equipment it should be easy to hurt yourself.
-A ski stick or asking for help from someone who’s not diving can be an excellent idea and nothing to be ashamed about.
-Once I got in the water it felt actually good to get some “refreshing” water on my face!
+Once you are all set, with your dry suit on, with the proper warm undergarment, dry gloves, about 10 kg of weights, your 2 torch lights, warm thick hood and your tank… you have about 20-25 kg of equipment on you and as you prepared indoor you still have to walk down to the lake… It’s 100 m of extreme care, as if you fall or slide with all this equipment it would be easy to hurt yourself.
+A ski stick or asking for someone’s help who’s not diving can be an excellent idea and nothing to be ashamed about.
+Once I got in the water it actually felt good to get some “refreshing” water on my face!
 From then, 20 minutes of pure magic is ahead of you…

 The magic of the icy glow in crystal clear water

-I’ve been warned that because of the light reflection on the snow all around the lake, I might feel disoriented on the first meters down the time my eyes would adapt to the lack of light of this ice sealed underwater new world.
-But finally, maybe because it was toward the end of the day when it was my turn to go diving, I didn’t feel at all such a disorientation and moreover, I was completely amazed by the beauty of the ice below the surface, from pure white to deep glacier blue.
-Yet I wasn’t expecting that the lake would be covered in snow and as a result, the amount of light able to go through it would be dramatically reduced.
-I guess I will need to go back at spring just before all the ice melts.
-But still, the few rays of light which can make it through the ice give a fantastic and mystical atmosphere with a very soft blue glow coming from the ice.
+I have been warned, because of the light reflection on the snow all around the lake, I might feel disoriented on the first meters down, because my eyes would have to adapt to the lack of light in this ice sealed underwater world.
+But finally, maybe because it was toward the end of the day when it was my turn to go diving, I didn’t feel disorientated and moreover, I was completely amazed by the beauty of the ice below the surface: from pure white to deep glacier blue.
+Yet, I wasn’t expecting that the lake would be covered in snow and as a result, the amount of light able to go through it would be dramatically reduced.
+I guess I will need to return in Spring just before all the ice melts.
+But still, the few rays of light which make it through the ice give a fantastic and mystical atmosphere, with a very soft blue glow coming from the ice.

-Depth is not the goal here, being 32 meters deep, Lioson Lake is mostly silty and rocky at the bottom so the most interesting part is just below the ice.
-Still, we made it down to 15m deep.
-It not so easy to keep neutral buoyancy at 2/3m deep with a neoprene dry suit filled with puffer undergarment.
+Depth is not the goal here.
+Being 32 meters deep, Lioson Lake is mostly silty and rocky at the bottom so the most interesting part is just below the ice.
+Still, we made it down to 15 m deep.
+It not so easy to keep neutral buoyancy at 2/3m deep with a neoprene dry suit filled with think undergarment.
 Besides, altitude changes dramatically the gradient of pressure.

 After a sufficient dive time of 20 minutes, with an elegant exit imitating the most ungainly seal, you still have to stand on your leg and walk back in the snow to change inside!
 On the positive side, you can’t find a better excuse than ice diving to enjoy a delicious Swiss cheese fondue without remorse!